HsiangHung/Machine_Learning_Note/Clustering/K-means/README.md

 ## C. Some Notes

 It’s important to preprocess your data before performing K-Means.
 You would have to convert your dataset into numerical values if it is not already, so that calculations can be performed.
 Also, applying feature reduction techniques would speed up the process, and also improve the results.
-These steps are important to follow because K-Means is sensitive to outliers, just like every other algo that uses average/mean values.
+These steps are important to follow because **K-Means is sensitive to outliers**, just like every other algo that uses average/mean values.
 Following these steps alleviate these issues.

+Since clustering algorithms including kmeans use distance-based measurements to determine the similarity between data points, it’s recommended to standardize the data.

 ### Chooseing the value of K
 Elbow method (credit from Andrew Ng's ML class)